Conflict Resolution and the GEF

 Date case put under formal review: November 11, 2021

-Findings: OAI investigation closed on June 27, 2022.
-Case unsubstantiated.
+Investigation Findings: Case unsubstantiated based on OAI investigation which closed on June 27, 2022.

 Management action: Project implementation completed.
 Financial closure expected in March 2024.